 "We are pleased to have come full circle with Lorenzo, to present a collection he helped us build over the past 6 years.
 It is wonderful when two open-minded individuals meet and are comfortable challenging the status quo by exploring new collaborative models.
 I am excited about this opportunity to show our collection to audiences in Singapore and the broader Pacific region, enabling interested collectors to acquire established masterpieces with fewer intermediaries." - Serge Tiroche

-Art Stage Singpaore 2018 opens on January 25th at Marina Bay Sands to VIPs.
-Public days January 26-28.
-The booth, which will be the largest in the fair, will showcase top quality works by some of the most desired contemporary artists in the Asia Pacific region, including:
+Art Stage Singpaore 2018 opened on January 25th at Marina Bay Sands to VIPs.
+The booth, which was the largest in the fair, showcased top quality works by some of the most desired contemporary artists in the Asia Pacific region, including:

 Sept.
 1, 2013—We're proud to announce that the fund has been listed to BloombergRead More »